CDA to collect post I-Day celebrations’ waste in tons

 Islamabad: The Capital Development Authority (CDA) shall have to collect tons of trash from different areas of the city after citizens’ independence celebrations, who enjoyed freedom of throwing garbage anywhere with impunity.

-The federal capital’s parks, grounds and other recreational spots witnessed huge influx of visitors from different parts of the country to mark the national independence day but left heaps of garbage, inviting critics’ attention who asked them to exhibit responsibility to keep the city clean.
+The federal capital’s parks, grounds and other recreational spots witnessed huge influx of visitors from different parts of the country to mark national independence day but left heaps of garbage, inviting critics attention who asked them to exhibit responsibility to keep the city clean.

-CDA’s Director Sanitation Sardar Khan Zimri said that some 200 sanitary workers were assigned Wednesday to collect over 10 tons of garbage from different places of the capital to avoid repercussion of the filth that may lead to breakout of viral diseases besides giving capital an untidy look.
+CDA’s Director Sanitation Sardar Khan Zimri informed that some 200 sanitary workers were assigned Wednesday to collect over 10 tons of garbage from different places of the capital to avoid repercussion of the filth that may broke viral diseases besides giving capital an untidy look.

 Appeared to be perturbed from carelessness on the part of the public, Qaiser urged every stakeholder including department concerned, civil societies, teachers and students, to come forward and sensitised every citizen with his prime responsibility.